Constraining Dark Matter Microphysics with the Annihilation Signal from Subhalos: Conclusion

 \section{Conclusion}

 We have shown that the statistics of photons produced in dark matter annihilation in galactic subhalos carries information about the velocity dependence of the annihilation of the dark matter.
 As seen in, e.g., Fig.~\ref{fig:p1psh}, $s$-wave annihilation ($n=0$) in subhalos leads to a flatter tail in the probability distribution for the flux along a given line of sight than Sommerfeld enhanced annihilation ($n=-1$).
 For larger $n$ models --- e.g., $p$-wave ($n=2$) and $d$-wave ($n=4$) annihilation --- the tail will be even more pronounced.
-As a result, models with large $n$ will result in very non-Poisson photon count distributions.
+As a result, models with large $n$ will result in the counts distribution having a much stronger tail to high count values than a Poisson distribution.
 The fundamental reason for this can be seen in Eq.~\ref{eq:param_dep}: larger $n$ causes the subhalo luminosity to increase faster with subhalo mass, leading to a higher probability of each line of sight having a bright subhalo.

 Our results suggest that in principle, the photon counts distribution can be used to determine the velocity dependence of dark matter annihilation.
 Indeed, Table~\ref{tab:deltaloglike} show that there is sufficient statistical power in current data to rule out particular velocity-dependence models.